 Turns out, we could figure out a whole pattern of these that resulted in different stretches and exercises (my favorite, suggested by Sandeep, was “hug a really fat panda”).
 And there is a side benefit to the village tasks: they get kids familiar with taking instructions via text, which comes in handy for “attack” part of the app.

 Having figured out preventive exercises, we needed to create something for when kids were actually having an attack, which led me to create the largest flowchart of my life.
 Basically, when a kid has an attack, they text in to a specific number and presto, we start asking them simple questions to help triage them.
 They find an adult, use the inhaler and breathe appropriately, and if they’re enrolled in the larger game, get some cheering on from their villagers.

 And yes, it is still really just a bunch of text and we don’t know yet if that’s enough to get kids motivated.
 But I think even if the village metaphor doesn’t catch on, even just a free program that helps deal with an actual attack is valuable.
 And because we lucked out and had an Apple developer in Alan, we also go to produce a simple iPhone app based on the same principles: blow into your mic in a particular pattern in order to play the game and build your resistive breathing.
-With this company you end up buying anything from a beautiful iPad to the Best Apple Watch Screen Protectors in 2017, to protect your gear, is because we like it than we used to buy from them.

 Also published on Medium.